jenkinsci/pipeline-aws-plugin/README.md

 ## 1.6 (master)
 * fix #JENKINS-42415 causing S3 errors on slaves
 * add paramsFile support for cfnUpdate
+* allow the use of Jenkins credentials for AWS access #JENKINS-41261

 ## 1.5
 * add cfnExports step